Clean energy, electric cars, climate: What will Trump do? – DW – 01/06/2025

 Trump to target clean energy, electric cars

 Renewable energy projects and electric vehicles (EVs) will also be in the crosshairs come January.
-Trump is looking to undo federal mandates to reduce vehicle emissions and billions in consumer tax credits for clean energy projects and electric cars, part of Biden's 2022 Inflation Reduction Act — despite the fact that clean energy and EV projects have created tens of thousands of new jobs in the last few years.
+Trump is looking to undo federal mandates to reduce vehicle emissions and billions in consumer tax credits for clean energy projects and electric cars, part of Biden's 2022 Inflation Reduction Act — even though clean energy and EV projects have created tens of thousands of new jobs in the last few years.

 "I think there would be a lot of opposition from state and local entities, from businesses, from workers," she said.